oracle-livelabs/analytics-ai/essbase-web-ui-introduction/add-dimension/add-dimension.md

 ## Introduction

-In this lab, you’ll manually add a dimension to the outline in the application and cube you created in Lab 2, then you’ll create a dimension rule and perform a dimension build to add products to the outline, and finally, you’ll use an MDX query to analyze the data build in the cube.
+In this lab, you’ll manually add a dimension to the outline in the application and cube you created in the previous lab, then you’ll create a dimension rule and perform a dimension build to add products to the outline, and finally, you’ll use an MDX query to analyze the data in the cube.

 Estimated Lab Time: -- minutes